ignitesol/webview-communicator/README.md

 ```

 + ###In android activity

-    In case of Android you will need to create an instance of WebViewCommunicator, it accepts two parameters
+    First get the required files from `java/` folder and import them, you will need to create an instance of
+    WebViewCommunicator which accepts two parameters

-1. An instance of `WebView` with which you want to use the communicator
+1. An instance of `WebView` with which you wish to communicate
 2. An instance `Handler`

 ```java